-You may be trying to sell the gospel while the person you’re talking to is already curious and open.
+You may be trying to sell the Gospel not knowing that the person you're talking to is already curious and open.
 Too much zeal can close an open door.

 Sharing your faith doesn’t have to be hard work.
 Sometimes all you need to get started is to do something fun.
 Reaching out can be as simple as saying, “Yes”.

 God can use you right where you are.
 The little boy who brought his loaves and fishes to Jesus wasn’t extraordinary, but God used him to work a miracle.

 You’re about to share your faith.
 Does that mean you need to be perfect or read a stack of evangelism books?
 Nope.

 Here are some tools and practical tips for explaining the gospel so you feel prepared.

 What would happen if you woke up every morning asking God to help you see the people around you as he does?